-- 550 47.
-In discussing Reasonable Rates, are other considerations allowable in addition to those 551 listed? - Yes.
-While the IEEE-SA Patent Policy recommends considerations for use in determining a Reasonable Rate, the policy does not prevent parties, courts, or other adjudicators from using additional considerations.
-For example, the policy recommends consideration of license agreements obtained without explicit or implicit threat of a Prohibitive Order (and where the circumstances and resulting license are otherwise sufficiently comparable), but the policy does not prevent consideration of any other licensing agreements.
+48. In discussing Reasonable Rates, are other considerations allowable in addition to those listed?

+Yes.
+The IEEE-SA Patent Policy recommends considerations for use in determining a Reasonable Rate.
+The policy does not prevent parties from considering additional factors in negotiating license terms if both parties believe those additional factors are appropriate.